-- Maintain all IGS components at the highest levels of quality and accuracy. - Compare, combine, and validate IGS products. - Regularly reanalyze existing IGS tracking data using most the up-to-date models and standards to generate homogenous and highest-quality time series of products. - Determine, publish, and implement improvements required in the IGS infrastructure, network, hardware, software, analysis techniques, and product dissemination. - Assess, monitor, and improve site-related data quality and access to the ITRF. - Engage with station operators, Analysis Centers (ACs), researchers, and equipment manufacturers to help design standards and conventions, and to train/assist future system builders. - Review the performance and effectiveness of the overall service through IGS workshops, reviews of the IGS components, and by other means as necessary. - Obtain user feedback on the quality of services provided and report the results. - Audit and report on areas requiring changes and implement changes where improvements are necessary.
+- Maintain all IGS components at the highest levels of quality and accuracy. - Compare, combine, and validate IGS products from the various Analysis Centers (ACs). - Regularly reanalyze existing IGS tracking data using the most up-to-date models and standards to generate homogenous and highest-quality time series of products. - Determine, publish, and implement improvements required in the IGS infrastructure, network, hardware, software, analysis techniques, and product dissemination. - Assess, monitor, and improve site-related data quality and access to the ITRF. - Engage with station operators, ACs, researchers, and equipment manufacturers to help design standards and conventions, and to train/assist future system builders. - Review the performance and effectiveness of the overall service through IGS workshops, reviews of the IGS components, and by other means as necessary. - Obtain user feedback on the quality of services provided and report the results. - Audit and report on areas requiring changes and implement changes where improvements are necessary.